 Returning to normal activities after glandular fever

 You should feel better within 2 to 3 weeks.
 Some people might feel extremely tired for months.
-Try to gradually increase your activity when your energy starts to come back.
+Try to increase your activity gradually when your energy starts to come back.

 You can go back to school or work as soon as you start to feel better.